SustainabilityChain/dynamicNFT/README.md

 ***Test 2
 ----------------
-Next test more dynamic incorporating upgradability only if a condition is met (here hodling a certain amount of token)
+Next test more dynamic incorporating upgradability only if a condition is met (here hodling a certain amount of token) in the same way the dNFT could be downgraded under certain conditions

 contract here https://github.com/SustainabilityChain/dynamicNFT/blob/main/dNFT-final.sol